tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Bone Orb

+Quick Action

+_Recharge 16+:_ One nearby undead creature (including you if you are undead) heals 10 hit points (champion: 20 hp; epic: 30 hp).

+**Quirk:** Living flesh disgusts you.

+---

 #### Forest Witch

 _Recharge 11+:_ When you fail to disengage, you turn into a small harmless animal (mouse, spider, cat, etc.) and disengage anyway.
 While you are a harmless animal, you retain the same stats and can be targeted with attacks.
 You can turn back to your normal form as a free action before your next action that requires you not to be a small harmless beast (attacking, casting a spell, speaking, etc.).

 **Quirk:** Finds the sound of laughter painful.

+---

+#### Globe of Darkness

+Standard Action

+_Recharge 16+:_ Create a surface of mystic darkness under or next to 1d3 nearby enemies in a group and each creature engaged with them (possibly including you and your allies).
+Each creature targeted is stuck (easy save ends, 6+) as dark tentacles extend from the surface and grab them (champion: the tentacles ignore you; epic: the tentacles also ignore your allies).
+Each creature targeted takes a –5 penalty to disengage checks until the end of the battle.

+**Quirk:** Fear of the darkness.

 ---